 It wasn’t until the fourth century AD that the Medieval world was introduced to monastic life, in the form of a devout Egyptian Christian named Pachomius that thought it was a good idea to have an isolated space to be humbly miserable and to worship God at the same time.
 His concept spread rapidly throughout the Eastern Roman Empire, and with it, his expectation for all monks to be literate.
-About two hundred years later in 529 AD, Benedict established Monte Cassino, a soon to be a famous Italian monastery close to Rome and Naples, and took literacy one step further than his predecessors.
+About two hundred years later in 529 AD, Benedict established Monte Cassino, a soon to be famous Italian monastery close to Rome and Naples, and took literacy one step further than his predecessors.
 His Rule of Saint Benedict provides some guidelines for monastic life at Monte Cassino, including a section called “On Daily Manual Labor,” where reading is one of the compulsory activities built into a monk’s very regimented schedule.
-Soon after, Cassiodorus founded Vivarium in South Italy, and pushed for more than just idly reading texts–he made copying them yet another compulsory task.
+Soon after, Cassiodorus founded Vivarium in South Italy, and pushed for more than just idly reading texts--he made copying them yet another compulsory task.
 Suddenly, as per popular adoption of Cassiodorus’ Institutes rule book, copying texts of all kinds became an important (and highly pretentious) part of life in monasteries.
 He saw copying biblical texts as spreading the message of the Christian religion and “fighting with pen and ink against the unlawful snares of the devil” (ch.
 30), which seems as noble a purpose as any for devout monks to perform daily as part of their grueling manual labor.
 And trust me, it was grueling.

 The process of medieval copying, however biblical or holy, was highly taxing.
 Cassiodorus’ over-enthused attitude about copying the good word was certainly not shared by the scribes that actually did the copying in monasteries, but that was in fact the point of manual labor.
-Cassiodorus pours over correct and precise copying techniques and suggestions on how to improve your grammar and spelling in Institutes, showing just how detailed and systematic copying became during this time.
+Cassiodorus pores over correct and precise copying techniques and suggestions on how to improve your grammar and spelling in Institutes, showing just how detailed and systematic copying became during this time.
 Because of these close details, copying texts required great skill and tons of training on the behalf of the scribe, and finishing a single copy could take weeks, even with long hours devoted only to writing.
 A monastic scribe would work for at least six hours a day, and the best ones would work more than that; Cassiodorus specifically exempts the best of the best from daily prayers so they may have more time to work.
 Those round-the-clock special scribes also graciously received an abundance of candles and a clock, so they may work past sunset and watch their life slowly tick away while they toiled.
 A single room of the monastery, called the scriptorium, acted as the workshop for scribes and was usually isolated, mandatorily quiet, and not very comfortable.
-Monks who worked under these conditions frequently suffered from acedia, a “foul darkness” that causes the affected to act anxious, apathetic, and hopeless, “as if the sun was too slow in setting”–in other words, clinical depression (Greenblatt 2011, 26).
+Monks who worked under these conditions frequently suffered from acedia, a “foul darkness” that causes the affected to act anxious, apathetic, and hopeless, “as if the sun was too slow in setting”--in other words, clinical depression (Greenblatt 2011, 26).
 Often scribes would express their anguish in the margins of a manuscript they copied in the form of little pleas of mercy.
 One even writes, at the end of his script, “Now I’ve written the whole thing.
 For Christ’s sake, give me a drink” (Greenblatt 2011, 40).